 Tree removal companies or arborists may be able to provide logs or branches for your garden.
 Contact your local garden centre for mulch.

 One of the most important things to consider when designing your wildlife-friendly backyard is whether or not wildlife can actually get in and out!
 Fences can be built to suit particular wildlife, such as kangaroos or koalas.

-For more details on building fences for koalas see the Koala Safety Fencing and Measures Guideline from DEHP.
+For more details on building fences for koalas see the Koala-sensitive Design Guideline from DEHP.